Pavel Bermondt-Avalov: War in Latvia

-The Bermontians occupied a large part of Kurzeme and Riga in Latvia after hostilities began in August.
+The Bermontians occupied a large part of Courland Governorate and Riga in Latvia after hostilities began in August.
 In Riga, Avalov supposedly was carried in a cart and exclaimed to the locals that he had come to heroically save St. Petersburg, meanwhile his troops pillaged the occupied areas.
-Several bombs as well as leaflets in Russian were dropped on the city from airplanes, in which Latvians were asked to “submit to the authority of Colonel Bermondt in order to be annexed to the great and mighty Russia.”
+Several bombs, as well as leaflets in Russian, were dropped on the city from airplanes, in which Latvians were asked to “submit to the authority of Colonel Bermondt in order to be annexed to the great and mighty Russia.”
 As Bermondt wished to conclude a truce with the Latvians, military help from Estonia and Britain in the form of armored trains and battleships arrived, which helped the Latvians to repel the Bermontian army led by von der Goltz after the decisive Battle of Riga.
-While being in Mitau Bermondt proposed to the Polish government the division of Lithuania.
+While being in Mitau, Bermondt proposed to the Polish government the division of Lithuania.
 However, he later abandoned that plan, as he became worried that the Poles might get angered if he took Kaunas.